Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Dataset

-We also filter out posts whose languages did not appear in at least 180 posts.
-However, we took all fact-checked claims associated with these remaining posts irrespective of their language (as a result, there are more languages in claims than in posts).
-We manually checked detected languages of claims which appeared less than 10 times (e.g., Esperanto, Latin, Welsh, or Corsican).
-Since these were all misclassifications, we manually corrected the identified language in these cases.
+We also filter out posts whose languages did not appear in at least 200 posts (leading to a cut-off of 180 posts after additional filtering to ensure non-overlapping fact-checks in the data splits; see Section~\ref{sec:dataset}).
+Yet, we took all fact-checked claims associated with these remaining posts irrespective of their language -- as a result, there are more languages in claims than in posts.
+We manually checked the languages of claims that appeared $<$10 times (e.g., Esperanto, Latin, Welsh, Corsican).
+Since these were all misclassifications, we manually corrected the language identified in these cases.

-\paragraph{Covered languages} Our subset of the dataset covers 47 languages in total -- there are 30 languages in posts and 46 languages in fact-checked claims.
+\paragraph{Covered languages} Our subset of the dataset covers 47 languages in total: 30 languages in posts and 46 languages in fact-checked claims.
 All posts' languages appear in claims except for Urdu, which is represented only in posts.
-There are 283 language combinations in total (see Figure~\ref{tab:data_lang_combinations}).
-The full list of covered languages is as follows:
+We obtain 283 language combinations in total (see Figure~\ref{tab:data_lang_combinations}).
+The full list of covered languages is the following: